ReShape Lifesciences Announces - GuruFocus.com

 SAN CLEMENTE, Calif., Feb.
-06, 2023 (GLOBE NEWSWIRE) -- ReShape Lifesciences Inc. ( RSLS), the premier physician-led weight loss and metabolic health solutions company, today announced the pricing of its upsized underwritten public offering of 1,275,000 units, with each unit consisting of one share of its common stock, or one pre-funded warrant to purchase one share of its common stock, and one warrant to purchase one and one-half shares of its common stock.
-Each unit is being sold at a public offering price of $8.00.
-The warrants in the units will be immediately exercisable at a price of $8.00 per share and will expire five years from the date of issuance.
+08, 2023 (GLOBE NEWSWIRE) -- ReShape Lifesciences Inc. ( RSLS), the premier physician-led weight loss and metabolic health solutions company, today announced the closing of its upsized underwritten public offering of 1,275,000 units, with each unit consisting of one share of its common stock, or one pre-funded warrant to purchase one share of its common stock, and one warrant to purchase one and one-half shares of its common stock.
+Each unit was sold at a public offering price of $8.00.
+The warrants in the units are immediately exercisable at a price of $8.00 per share and expire five years from the date of issuance.
 Alternatively, each warrant will become exercisable for 0.75 shares of common stock under the cashless exercise provision included in the common warrants rather than the 1.5 shares of common stock under the cash exercise provision.
-The shares of common stock (or pre-funded warrants in lieu thereof) and accompanying warrants can only be purchased together in this offering, but will be issued separately and will be immediately separable upon issuance.
+The shares of common stock (or pre-funded warrants in lieu thereof) and accompanying warrants were only purchasable together in this offering, but were issued separately and immediately separable upon issuance.

-Gross proceeds, before deducting underwriting discounts and commissions and estimated offering expenses, are expected to be approximately $10.2 million.
+Gross proceeds, before deducting underwriting discounts and commissions and estimated offering expenses, are approximately $10.2 million.
 The company intends to use the net proceeds of this offering to continue implementation of its growth strategies, for working capital and general corporate purposes.
-The offering is expected to close on February 8, 2023, subject to customary closing conditions.

-ReShape has also granted the underwriters an option to purchase an additional 191,250 shares of common stock and/or additional warrants to purchase up to 286,875 shares of common stock, to cover over-allotments, if any.
+ReShape also granted the underwriters an option to purchase an additional 191,250 shares of common stock and/or additional warrants to purchase up to 286,875 shares of common stock, to cover over-allotments, of which Maxim Group LLC has exercised its option to purchase additional warrants to purchase 286,875 shares of common stock.

-Maxim Group LLC is acting as sole book-running manager in connection with this offering.
+Maxim Group LLC acted as sole book-running manager in connection with this offering.

-The securities described above are being offered pursuant to a registration statement on Form S-1, as amended (File No. 333-269207), which was declared effective by the Securities and Exchange Commission (the "SEC") on February 3, 2023, and an additional registration statement filed with the SEC on February 3, 2023 pursuant to Rule 462(b) under the Securities Act of 1933, as amended.
-The offering is being made only by means of a prospectus which is a part of the effective registration statement.
-A preliminary prospectus relating to the offering has been filed with the SEC.
-Copies of the final prospectus relating to this offering, when available, will be filed with the SEC and may be obtained from Maxim Group LLC, 300 Park Avenue, 16th Floor, New York, NY 10022, at (212) 895-3745.
+The securities described above were offered pursuant to a registration statement on Form S-1, as amended (File No. 333-269207), which was declared effective by the Securities and Exchange Commission (the "SEC") on February 3, 2023, and an additional registration statement filed with the SEC on February 3, 2023 pursuant to Rule 462(b) under the Securities Act of 1933, as amended.
+The offering was made only by means of a prospectus which is a part of the effective registration statement.
+A copy of the final prospectus relating to the offering has been filed with the SEC and may be obtained from Maxim Group LLC, 300 Park Avenue, 16th Floor, New York, NY 10022, at (212) 895-3745.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.